The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 Replace with a refill that corresponds to the size and your pen will be ready to write again.

-Ballpoint pens work by a combination of their specialized oil-based ink and a small rotating metal ball that cycles the ink from the reservoir onto the writing surface.
+Ballpoint pens work by a combination of their specialized oil-based ink and a small rotating metal ball.
+The latter cycles the ink from the reservoir onto the writing surface.

-I hope this article has helped you understand how this amazing invention works and answered any of your questions about this household staple.
+I hope this article has helped you understand how this amazing invention works.
+I also hope I've answered any of your questions about this household staple.

 Is there a question you have that I have not answered?